Mike Danna: Professional career

+Kansas City Chiefs

 Danna was selected by the Kansas City Chiefs with the 177th overall pick in the fifth round of the 2020 NFL draft.
 In Week 2 against the Los Angeles Chargers, Danna recorded his first career sack during the 23–20 win.
 He was placed on injured reserve on October 10, 2020, with a hamstring injury.
 He was activated on October 31.
 He was placed on the reserve/COVID-19 list by the team on January 6, 2021, and activated on January 11.

 In 2022, Danna won his first Super Bowl when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
 In 2023, Danna won his second straight Super Bowl when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.
 Danna recorded three tackles in the game.

-Danna re-signed with the Chiefs on April 10, 2024 on a three-year, $24 million deal.
+Danna re-signed with the Chiefs on April 10, 2024 on a three-year, $24 million contract.
+He made 13 appearances (12 starts) for the team, recording one pass deflection, two forced fumbles, 3.5 sacks, and 41 combined tackles.
+Danna made 15 appearances (including 14 starts) for the Chiefs during the 2025 season, compiling one interception, one pass deflection, one sack, and 25 total tackles.
+On February 24, 2026, Danna was released by the Chiefs after spending six seasons with the team.

+Buffalo Bills

+On May 11, 2026, Danna signed a one-year contract with the Buffalo Bills.